Minor summation formula of hyperpfaffians and Selberg integrals: Open Problems

-In \cite[Conjecture~6.3]{ITZ2} we stated another conjecture.
-We could not settle this conjecture, but we add more conjectures of this type in this last section.
+In \cite[Conjecture~6.3]{ITZ2} we presented another conjecture.
+This conjecture is still open, but instead we add more conjectures of this type in this last section.
 Let us take $a_{n}=\frac1{2n+1}\binom{3n}{n}=\frac1{3n+1}\binom{3n+1}{n}$.
 This number is famous because Tamm \cite{Ta} proved that the Hankel determinant $\det(a_{i+j-1})_{1\leq i,j\leq n}$ equals the number of $(2n+1)\times(2n+1)$ alternating sign matrices that are invariant under vertical reflection.
-That is why we are interested in this sequence $\{a_{n}\}$.
-He evaluated the determinants by showing that the generating function for $\{a_{n}\}$ has a continued fraction that is a special case of Gauss's continued fraction for a quotient of hypergeometric series, i.e.,
+He evaluated the determinant by showing that the generating function of the sequence $\{a_{n}\}_{n\geq0}$ is a ratio of hypergeometric series, i.e.,

-In \cite[Section~3]{GX} Gessel and Xin made a systematic application of the continued fraction method to a number of similar Hankel determinants.
-They found empirically that there are ten cases of the moment generating functions of the form
+and by using the continued fraction expansion of $g$.
+In \cite[Section~3]{GX} Gessel and Xin made a systematic application of this continued fraction method to a number of similar Hankel determinants.
+They observed empirically that there are five pairs of generating functions of the form